Why This Recipe Works

 - Drying the octopus speeds up browning and crisping on the grill.

-- 2 teaspoons (10ml) crushed or minced Calabrian chilies in oil, or a coarse chili paste such as sambal oelek
+2 teaspoons (10ml) crushed or minced Calabrian chiles in oil, or a coarse chili paste such as sambal oelek

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over half of coal grate.
 Alternatively, set half the burners of a gas grill to high heat.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.